New research questions have been considered as part of this update. These look at:

 See the NIPCM literature review development process for more information.

 Stakeholders requested that this review also considers where and when healthcare workers should wear masks and the type of mask they should wear (surgical mask or respirator).
-Evidence for mask effectiveness is being considered in separate literature review updates .
+Evidence for mask effectiveness has been considered in separate literature review updates.

 The pandemic highlighted that the way in which respiratory transmission is currently described (droplet and airborne transmission) may not reflect what is happening in real life.
 We need to look at whether there is a better way to describe transmission, and whether this would lead to any improvements in infection prevention and control (IPC) practice.